 — first published in Sight and Sound, Summer 1965; reprinted in Pandora’s Box, Classic Film Scripts (New York: Simon and Schuster, 1971), Women and the Cinema: A Critical Anthology (New York: Dutton, 1977), and in French translation in Louise Brooks: Portrait d’une anti-star (Paris: Editions Phébus, 1977).

-Lulu in Hollywood was was widely reviewed and widely praised upon release.
+Lulu in Hollywood was both widely reviewed and widely praised upon release.
 Its many positive reviews were written by the likes of William K. Everson, Herman G. Weinberg, Stanley Kaufman, David Thomson, John Lahr, James Wolcott, Michael Dirda, and John Updike.
 (An annotated BIBLIOGRAPHY of the book’s reviews can be found on the LBS website.)
 However, the book also had its critics, including Auberon Waugh, son of the novelist Evelyn Waugh, and Lawrence J. Quirk, nephew of Photoplay magazine editor James R. Quirk.
-Included in Barry Paris’ 1989 biography of the actress is “Appendix: Errata in Lulu in Hollywood,” which points to nearly a dozen errors in Lulu in Hollywood.
+Included in Barry Paris’ 1989 biography of the actress is “Appendix: Errata in Lulu in Hollywood,” which points to nearly a dozen factual errors in Lulu in Hollywood.
 The appendix states: “The major and minor errors in Lulu in Hollywood cited here have been identified by Kevin Brownlow, William K. Everson, Jane Sherman Lehac, George Pratt, Lawrence Quirk, Anthony Slide, Alexander Walker, and the author, among others.”

-Today, Lulu in Hollywood is still considered a classic of film literature.
+Today, Lulu in Hollywood is considered a classic of film literature.
 In 2012, Janet Maslin wrote a laudatory piece about the book for the New York Times, stating “These eight essays are selective, nostalgic, poison-tipped and fearlessly smart.
 They’re sharp about Hollywood’s definitions of success and failure, about how actors are manipulated by their employers and pigeonholed by the press….
 Brooks still shimmers as a rare loner who traveled down that road, her life in ruins — and then came back.
 This book is as idiosyncratic and magnetic as its author.”
 In 2023, the Hollywood Reporter ranked the book number 44 on the list of “The 100 Greatest Film Books of All Time.”
 And in 2024, the Los Angeles Times ranked it number 28 on its list of “The 50 best Hollywood books of all time.”

 More than a few years ago, a Pulitzer Prize winning journalist gifted me with a rare “review copy” of the original Knopf book.
 What set this edition apart from other 1st edition hardback copies was the inclusion of various publicity materials, such as the press release, shown below, and three different black-and-white publicity photos, one of which depicts the book cover and other two the actress / author.
 More than a few years after that, I was also able to acquire an uncorrected proof of the book, which was issued by Alfred A. Knopf prior to the book’s publication.